faenrandir/a_careful_examination/documents/threefold-nature-of-the-church/retentive_socialization/retentive_socialization_and_indoctrination_in_the_LDS_church.md

 LDS members spend a considerable amount of time in meetings teaching one another and learning LDS doctrine:

-1. Members attend [a minimum of 3 hours of Church each Sunday](https://www.lds.org/ensign/1980/03/news-of-the-church/church-consolidates-meeting-schedules?lang=eng&_r=1) (not counting other meetings like monthly or quarterly "firesides" [a meeting held in the evening]) where they teach one another LDS doctrine.
+1. Members attend [a minimum of 2 hours of Church each Sunday](https://universe.byu.edu/2018/10/06/two-hour-church-block-announced-in-general-conference-1/) (not counting other meetings like monthly or quarterly "firesides" [a meeting held in the evening]) where they teach one another LDS doctrine.
+In addition, members are expected to engage in personal and family study at home using the [Come, Follow Me curricula](https://www.lds.org/study/video/videos/2018-06-0010-introduction-to-come-follow-me-for-individuals-and-families?lang=eng), which is [re-inforced in classes during the 2 hour block](https://www.ldsdaily.com/home-and-family/10-tips-on-using-come-follow-me-for-sunday-school-teachers/).
 1. Members are taught to pray [morning and night individually](https://www.lds.org/new-era/2017/01/morning-and-evening-prayers?lang=eng), [with their family](https://www.lds.org/ensign/2001/02/no-substitute-for-family-prayer?lang=eng), and [with their spouses](https://www.lds.org/manual/marriage-and-family-relations-instructors-manual/part-a-strengthening-marriages/lesson-6-strengthening-marriages-through-faith-and-prayer?lang=eng), [pray over every meal](http://eom.byu.edu/index.php/Blessing_on_Food), and [study their scriptures daily](https://www.lds.org/media-library/video/2013-02-1360-231-i-love-my-daily-scripture-study?lang=eng).
 1. Boys and girls begin [bi-monthly activities with their respective gender at age 8](https://www.lds.org/callings/primary/leader-resources/activity-days?lang=eng).
 Some of the lessons directly or indirectly support LDS doctrine.
 1. Youth from the age of 12 to 18 attend [a weekly activity](https://www.lds.org/youth/activities/training/how-to-plan-effective-activities?lang=eng).
 Many activities directly involve learning or acting out LDS teachings.